 Our flagship product, KYNAMRO (mipomersen sodium) injection, is on the market in the United States for patients with homozygous familial hypercholesterolemia, or HoFH.
 Patients with HoFH are at high cardiovascular risk and cannot reduce their low-density lipoprotein cholesterol, or LDL-C, sufficiently with currently available lipid-lowering therapies.
 In January 2013, the U.S. Food and Drug Administration, or FDA, approved the marketing application for KYNAMRO for patients with HoFH.
 Genzyme, a Sanofi Company, has also obtained marketing approval in other countries, including Mexico, Argentina and South Korea, and is pursuing marketing approval in multiple additional markets.
-Genzyme has substantial expertise in successfully marketing drugs in the United States and internationally for severe and rare diseases and is leveraging this expertise to reach patients with HoFH, who are in desperate need of new treatment options.
+Genzyme has substantial expertise in successfully marketing drugs in the United States and internationally for severe and rare diseases and is leveraging this expertise to reach patients with HoFH who are in desperate need of new treatment options.
 Genzyme is concentrating marketing and sales efforts on lipid specialists, and physicians who refer HoFH patients to these specialists, to reach patients with HoFH in the United States and other countries.

 We have created a mature and broad pipeline that goes well beyond KYNAMRO.
 We have a pipeline of 32 drugs in development that represents the potential for significant commercial opportunities in many therapeutic areas.
-We believe five drugs in our pipeline could be in registration for marketing approval or on the market by 2018.
-One of these drugs, ISIS-APOCIII{Rx}, is a triglyceride-lowering drug we designed to treat patients with severely high triglyceride levels, including patients with a severe and rare genetic condition called familial chylomicronemia syndrome, or FCS.
-We have completed a broad Phase 2 program demonstrating that ISIS-APOCIII{Rx} significantly reduced triglyceride and apolipoprotein C-III, or apoC-III, levels in patients when evaluated as a single agent and in combination with fibrates.
-We plan to initiate a Phase 3 program in 2014 to support a potential 2016 regulatory filing for marketing approval for ISIS-APOCIII{Rx}.
-In addition to ISIS-APOCIII{Rx}, we have several drugs in late-stage development that we believe represent significant near-term commercial opportunities, such as ISIS-TTR{Rx} and ISIS-SMN{Rx}.
+We have a number of drugs in later-stage development that we believe represent significant near-term commercial opportunities.
+One of these drugs, ISIS-APOCIIIRx, is a triglyceride-lowering drug we designed to treat patients with severely high triglyceride levels, including patients with a severe and rare genetic condition called familial chylomicronemia syndrome, or FCS.
+We have completed a broad Phase 2 program demonstrating that ISIS-APOCIIIRx significantly reduced triglyceride and apolipoprotein C-III, or apoC-III, levels in patients when evaluated as a single agent and in combination with fibrates.
+We plan to initiate a Phase 3 program in 2014 to support a potential 2016 regulatory filing for marketing approval for ISIS-APOCIIIRx.
+In addition to ISIS-APOCIIIRx, we are also evaluating ISIS-TTRRx and ISIS-SMNRx in later-stage development.
 We designed these drugs to treat patients with severe and rare diseases, such as transthyretin amyloidosis, or TTR, and spinal muscular atrophy, or SMA, who have very limited therapeutic options.
 Because of the significant unmet medical need and the severity of these diseases, new therapeutic approaches could warrant an accelerated path to market.
-ISIS-TTR{Rx} is already in Phase 3 development, and we plan to initiate a Phase 3 program for ISIS-SMN{Rx} midyear in 2014.
-We believe that both of these drugs have the potential to reach the market in the next several years.
-We also have numerous drugs in our pipeline advancing in Phase 2 clinical development.
-Each of these drugs, including ISIS-GCCR{Rx}, ISIS-GCGR{Rx}, ISIS-FXI{Rx} and ISIS-PTP1B{Rx}, could represent significant near and mid-term licensing opportunities with the potential for Phase 2 data through early 2015.
+ISIS-TTRRx is already in Phase 3 development, and we initiated a Phase 3 program for ISIS-SMNRx in July 2014.
+We believe that all three of these drugs have the potential to reach the market in the next several years.
+We also have numerous drugs in our pipeline advancing in mid-stage clinical development that could represent significant near and mid-term licensing opportunities.
+We reported Phase 2 data for ISIS-GCGRRx and ISIS-FXIRx in May 2014 and we plan to report data for ISIS-GCCRRx and ISIS-PTP1BRx, in late 2014 or early 2015.